-asadmin configure-ha-cluster --user admin --hosts hadb\hostname1,hadb\hostname2 [,...] --devicesize 256 clusterName
+asadmin configure-ha-cluster --user admin --hosts hadb\hostname1,hadb\hostname2 [,...] --devicesize 256 clusterName asadmin configure-ha-cluster --user admin --hosts host1,host2,host1,host2 --devicesize 256 cluster1

-Replace hadb\hostname1, hadb\hostname2, and so forth, with the host name of each machine where HADB is running, and clusterName with the name of the cluster.
+Where hadb\hostname1, hadb\hostname2, and so on, are the host names of the machines where HADB is running, and clusterName is the name of the cluster.
 For example: